DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

       - fundamentally similar to source data (e.g removing of artifacts etc.)

 There are several ways to organize them within your folder structure.
-For more information have a look [here](https://bids-website.readthedocs.io/en/latest/getting_started/folders_and_files/derivatives.html)
+For more information, have a look at the official documentation [here]([bids.neuroimaging.io](https://bids.neuroimaging.io/getting_started/folders_and_files/derivatives.html))

 ## Required Files